nolanlawson/css-talk-2022/markdown.md

 ???

-This optimization only applies to Chromium.
+I hesitated to mention this one, because it only applies to Chromium, but it's a big optimization.

-It turns out that in Chromium, [concatenating stylesheet is faster for style calculation than multiple small stylesheets](https://bugs.chromium.org/p/chromium/issues/detail?id=1337599).
-This may change tomorrow, and it has no impact on Safari or Firefox, but it's something to be aware of.
+It turns out that in Chromium, [one big stylesheet is faster than multiple small stylesheets](https://bugs.chromium.org/p/chromium/issues/detail?id=1337599) for style calculation.
+It has no impact on Safari or Firefox, and the Chromium devs may fix it eventually, but it's something to be aware of.

 In [this benchmark](https://gist.github.com/nolanlawson/214f22ddf5b26ab3e218a9c65faf90fa), this is median of 35 iterations.
 The styles are exactly the same; it's just the number of individual `<style>`s that's different.
 The fastest is to concatenate everything into one big stylesheet.

-So the advice would be to concatenate stylesheets as much as possible, similar to how we do concatenation and chunking for JavaScript modules.
-Obviously there are implications for cache performance here as well, so don't over-concatenate.
+So the advice would be to concatenate stylesheets as much as possible across pages, similar to how we do concatenation and chunking for JavaScript modules in bundlers like Webpack.
+There are implications for cache performance here as well, though, so don't over-concatenate.
+Also try to avoid modifying the stylesheets after inserting them; if you do modify them, it's better to keep them separate according to the
+Chromium devs.

 ---